emmawalshdev/kaytea_art/README.md

 The following features have not been included in the first rollout of this project.
 At this time, the focus will be on launching the webshop with the most fundamental features covered.

-* Product reviews - I would like to properly develop this will an average star rating for each product.
 * Online payment for commissions
-* Optimised layouts for the checkout process and gallery - these will not be very sophisticated in this release.
+* Optimised layout for the checkout process - this will not be very sophisticated in this release.
 * Discount code and voucher capabilities
 * Video demos for products
 * Abandoned cart recovery